1 9 6 5 – 1 9 6 9 (USA)

 In one of the more extreme mishaps, Conrad fell off a prop and fractured his skull.
 Charles Aidman (as Jeremy Pike) briefly filled in for Artemus when Ross Martin had a mild heart attack.

-A periodic panic about TV violence brought cancellation of the show in 1969, though a subsequent thawing in the moral climate saw revivals in 1979 (The Wild, Wild West Revisited) and 1980 (More Wild, Wild West).
+A periodic panic about TV violence brought cancellation of the show in 1969, though a subsequent thawing in the moral climate saw TV movie reunions The Wild, Wild West Revisited (1979) and More Wild, Wild West (1980).
+Alas, both were without dwarf actor Michael Dunn as a result of his suicide in 1973.

-A movie version of Wild Wild West was made in the late 1990s, starring Will Smith and Kevin Kline.
+A movie version of Wild Wild West was made in 1999 starring Will Smith and Kevin Kline.
+The steam-punk comedy western romp received mostly unfavourable reviews.

 Jim and Artie had two different trains.
 The first was a dark-panelled model used in the first season (which was filmed in black and white).
 The second was a more functional model decorated in green and gold.
 It is this train – which housed the unique gadgets associated with the show – that most people remember.